omarsaad98/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /Chapter 8.md

 “My wish…” The room went quiet.

-The corners on my mouth shaped a big smile.
-It was refreshing how my teeth felt, enveloped by the warmth of the people present.
-“My wish is to always be happy like this\!”
+The corners on my mouth turned it into a big smile.
+The air, warmed by the warmth of the people present, was refreshing as it enveloped my teeth.
+“My wish is to always have happy days like this\!”

-I picked up the knife with my right hand and cut into the cake.
+I picked up the knife using my right hand and cut into the cake.
 Applause painting the background as I prepared a slice.

-“Oh wait a minute”.
+“Excuse me”.
 Someone had knocked on the door.
-“Let me go check who it is”, my dad said.
+“Let me go check who it is.”
+My dad said.

 “Raviel?
 What are you doing here?”
 It was the lady with the bow that had hired him.
 She didn’t have the bow with her today.

-“I have come here as a messenger”
+“I have come here today as a messenger”

 “A messenger?”
 My dad grasped the letter handed to him.

-“Have a good day.”
-She grabbed the side of her skirt, and gave a curtsy.
+“I shall take my leave then.”
+She grabbed the side of her skirt, threw a leg back, and bent her knees.
+It was a perfect curtsy.
 “My lord”

-By the time I blinked, dad had already grabbed her by the neck, almost lifting her off her feet.
+By the time I blinked, dad had already grabbed her by the neck, lifting her off the floor with one hand.

 “Who sent you?”
-His murderous aura filled the room, shocking us into silence.
+His murderous aura filled the room, pressing us into silence.

 Raviel didn’t seem distressed in the least.

 “Duke Nikodemus”

+She closed her eyes.

+“Your father.”

+I could hear something crash as she uttered that last part.
+Dad had thrown her on the floor.
+Gale Nikodemus, that was my father’s name.
+Son of the Duke of North.